-Against the full-year budget of £69.826m there is an underspend of £1.337m (1.9%).
+Against the full-year budget of £69.757m there is an underspend of £1.184m (1.7%) which is an adverse movement of £0.153m.
 The main variances are:

-a) Care home placements including respite placements (net position after service user contributions) - underspent by £1.397m.
+a) Care home placements including respite placements (net position after service user contributions) - underspent by £1.024m (adverse movement of £0.373m).
 The care home budget moved into a sustainable position towards the end of 2019-20 and the opening position for the budget for 2020-21 was expected to be an underspend position as at that time we set the budget at a level to fund 810 places and we were funding 782.
 The occupancy in care homes has fallen further in the first quarter of 2020-21 and there are significant vacancies in care homes, the projected underspend includes a steady net increase of 10 placements per month until the year-end.
+The main reason for the adverse movement is a reduction of £0.293m to the respite budget as the Carers funding previously allocated to this area is no longer required as the respite budget is projecting an underspend.